jarrodBrandreth/fooCoding-module-databases/Week1/README.md

 * Primary key : unique identifier on the data row.
 Cannot be null, and cannot have any duplicates.
 Can be created using one or more columns.
 Should be chosen by the database designer, otherwise chosen automatically by the database, all rows must be uniquely identified
 * Composite key : key spanning multiple columns
 * Foreign key (parent / child keys) : key referencing column(s) in another table

+### Normalization
+Database Design following normal forms as a convention.
+These normal forms build incrementally.
+E.g. The database is in 3NF if it is already in 2NF and satisfied the rules for 3rd normal form.
+Read [here] (https://www.studytonight.com/dbms/database-normalization.php) for more details.

+#### 1NF (4 rules)
+* Rule 1 : Single valued attributes (each column should have atomic value, no multiple values)
+* Rule 2 : Attribute domain should not change
+* Rule 3 : Unique names for attributes / columns
+* Rule 4 : Order does not matter

+#### 4NF
+No multi-value dependency.

 ## Reference Material